tgsaman/GooglePhotos_to_ApplePhotos/README.md

 This utility processes the JSON metadata that accompanies a Google Photos export and applies it to the matching media files.
 The goal is to restore location data and creation timestamps so that the files behave correctly in Apple Photos.

+ExifTool is invoked with `-overwrite_original_in_place` so no `*_original` backup files are left behind.
+This avoids leaking file paths in backups and keeps the export directory tidy.

 ## Requirements
 - **macOS** with Python 3.8+
 - [`exiftool`](https://exiftool.org/) must be installed and available on your `PATH`.
 The easiest way is via [Homebrew](https://brew.sh/):